- Start dateOctober 1, 2013

 Activities & results

-This work has been undertaken as part of IMPROVISE, a research project, within the cluster of Process Intensification, Process System Engineering and Advanced Process Control (PSE, PI, APC) of ISPT.
-It has demonstrated that dynamic simulation modelsplay a significant role in the reduction of operational costs by use of the model based operation technology and decision making.
+This work has been undertaken as part of IMPROVISE, a research project, within the cluster Industry 4.0 of ISPT.
+It has demonstrated that dynamic simulation models play a significant role in the reduction of operational costs by use of the model based operation technology and decision making.
 Led by Dr Leyla Özkan of TU/e, the project consortium involved Royal FrieslandCampina, Corbion and DSM.

 For each of the case studies, the project has delivered dynamic physical models, developed and tested several advanced control and monitoring strategies in simulation.
 In certain cases, the process operation strategies have already been taken up by the industrial partner and implemented in the pilot scale.